lhmtrinh/Remote-Sensing-Wealth-Index/data/readme.md

 # `ward_WI_unweigthedPCA.csv` - Asset index

 ## Description
-Asset index per ward for national survey in 2014 and 2019
+Asset index per ward for national survey in 2014 and 2019.
+Used to generate records

 # `ward_data.csv` - Ward data and location

 ## Description
 Divide VN into grid of 30m/px by 255 px.
 Each row is a cell id and a ward within it.
-If a cell has more than 1 ward within then there are additional rows for them
+If a cell has more than 1 ward within then there are additional rows for them.
+Used to generate records

+# `split_records.ipynb` - Script to process data and transform them into more efficient format

+## Description
+Unzip files downloaded from google drive.
+Split files into training, validation and testing by locations.
+Finally, read each tfRecord, combine them into larger batch of 1024 images per file.
+Store them as pth files.